makerdao/community/governance/polls/templates/Increase the Dust Parameter - March 15, 2021.md

    1: Yes
    2: No
 ---
-# Poll: $IncreaseDecrease the Dust Parameter - $date_MONTH_DD,_YYYY
+# Poll: IncreaseDecrease the Dust Parameter - March 15, 2021

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the $poll_source.
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.
+The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO community.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on March 15, 2020 at 16:00 UTC.

 **This is a binary vote.
 In a binary vote, you may vote for a single option.
 You should vote for the option which you prefer.
 Alternatively, if you would accept either of the two options and have no preference between them, you should vote 'Abstain'.**

 ## Review

 The community can vote in this poll to express support or opposition to modifying the [Debt Floor](https://community-development.makerdao.com/en/learn/governance/param-debt-floor) (also known as Dust) parameter for most vault-types:
-* $IncreaseDecrease the Dust Parameter from $currentvalue DAI to $newvalue DAI for most vault-types.
+* Increase the Dust Parameter from 2,000 DAI to 5,000 DAI for most vault-types.
-* PSM vault-types will be excluded from this change.
+* PSM and ETH-B vault-types will be excluded from this change.

-Please review the discussion [thread]($discussion_link) to help inform your position before voting.
+Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-adjusting-dust-parameter-2021-2/6704) to help inform your position before voting.

 ## Outcomes